awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 The amount of computational work required to process and display a distance data is proportional to its length.
 When working with increasingly long traces, it will take an increasingly long time for the operations to complete, reducing the interactivity of the program.
-Operations may begin to have noticable delay on traces with more than 50,000 data points (100 seconds at 500 Hz) when all possible traces are superimposed, depending of course on the speed of one's computer.
+Operations may begin to have noticeable delay on traces with more than 50,000 data points (100 seconds at 500 Hz) when all possible traces are superimposed, depending of course on the speed of one's computer.